Lemon Cookie Bars Recipe

 Four over head shots of the process of making the lemon cookie bars.
 All pictures look into the mixing bowl of a stand mixer.
 The top left picture is of sugar, with butter and lemon zest ready to be creamed together.
 Picture top right is after the sugar and butter have been creamed together, now the egg and egg yolk, lemon juice and vanilla extract are added to the bowl.
 Bottom left picture is it all blended together.
 Bottom right picture is the cookie dough after the flour and baking powder have been blended in.
 It is moister than a normal sugar cookie dough.

-Scoop the cookie dough into the prepared 9×9 baking pan so that there are scoops of dough all around the pan.
+Scoop the cookie dough into the prepared 9x9 baking pan so that there are scoops of dough all around the pan.
 Press the dough down into the pan and into the corners making sure it is evenly distributed in the pan.
 If the dough is a bit sticky, you can put a piece of saran wrap over the dough and press on it instead.

 Place the baking pan in the oven and bake at 375F for 20-23 minutes or until a toothpick inserted comes out clean.
+See Pro Tips if using a glass or ceramic pan.

 Three overhead pictures side by side all looking into the same 9x9 baking pan.
 On the left the pan is lined with parchment and scoops of the lemon cookie dough have been added all around the pan.
 The picture in the middle is after the cookie dough has been pressed into the corners and distributed evenly throughout the pan and flattened.
 The picture on the right is after the cookie dough has been baked in the oven.